 As a result of physical distancing expectations, transportation planning is challenging due to the reduction in vehicle capacity to accommodate students.
 At this point, there are no longer capacity restrictions.
 Transport Canada's recently issued Federal Guidance for School Bus Operations.
-To the extent that physical distancing may not be possible, the use of non-medical masks for students in Grades 4 to 8 will be required on school vehicles.
-Students in Kindergarten to Grade 3 will be encouraged to wear masks on student transportation.
+To the extent that physical distancing may not be possible, the use of non-medical masks for all students (Nursery- Grade 8) will be required on school vehicles.
 Exceptions should be made for students with medical conditions or special needs that prevent masking.
 Students of the same household and the same cohort will be encouraged to share seats.